mikevosskuhler/biko_pt/README.md

-# biko_pt personal training website
+# bikopt.com personal training website
 This website will be used by Biko Ploeger to promote his personal lifestyle coaching business.